How to make your food smell and taste better

 So what’s the science behind why your food turns brown?

 The distinctive tastes that we love….. and it’s all down to a sequence of reactions ( chemical reactions).
 It was first noted as a ‘thing’ over 100 years ago by the French chemist Louis-Camille Maillard.
 Hence the name Maillard reaction and Maillard browning that keep popping up.

 Maillard reactions are partly what give us the golden brown we love on crisps and chips ( French fries), roast potatoes… especially triple cooked ones!.
 It’s responsible for Dulce de leche, yummy roasted almonds, Sunday roasts, toasted marshmallows, malted breads and drinks like whiskey and beer ( yes we learned tasted that malty yumminess at the Heineken factory in Amsterdam! ) We could go on… are you licking your lips yet?

 All this is mostly due to the chemical reaction takes place between the proteins ( amino acids ) and sugars ( reducing sugars that is, not complex ones like castor sugar.)
 That gives the unami aroma and flavour that is the Maillard reaction.

-We see it mostly in proteins like meats because a protein is made up of one or more linear chains of amino acids ( each of which is called a polypeptide apparently – I had to include this information because the word polypeptide used to always tickle us when it popped up on an ad on the telly…I thought it was made up… now what ad was that, I’m sure it was on a shampoo!
-Leave a comment if you know.
+It’s not always in meats, we see it in baking breads and toasting marshmallows for example.
+However we see it mostly in proteins like meats because a protein is made up of one or more linear chains of amino acids ( each of which is called a polypeptide apparently – I had to include this information because the word polypeptide used to always tickle us when it popped up on an ad on the telly…I thought it was made up… now what ad was that, I’m sure it was on a shampoo!
+Leave a comment if you know why …!